AhmedAldulaimi96/arabicprocess/README.md

 ### License

 This project is licensed under the MIT License.
+Find more information about MIT License [HERE](https://opensource.org/licenses/MIT).